 Go on a Lake Erie cruise.
 The Goodtime III sails from North Coast Harbor and offers several different cruises on Lake Erie.

 Stop in to the main branch of the Cleveland Public Library.
-The architecture inside is stunning.
+The architecture inside is stunning, and they often have interesting exhibits and events.

 Sip wine at the downtown Heinen’s.
 It might sound strange to include a grocery store on this list, but the Heinen’s at the corner of E. 9th and Euclid is located in the old Cleveland Trust Co. building, with an incredible stained glass dome in its rotunda.
 The store has a wine shop on the second floor where you can do wine tastings.